nabeelalihashmi/LightRouter/README.md

 ```

 ## Responses
+## NOTE: Reponses are removed from LightRouter packages and they are part of LightHttp
 Controllers/callbacks can return a Response implementing `IResponse` interface having `handle` method.
 By default LightRouter has these Responses

 *   LResponse